Joona Toivio: HJK

 On 1 November 2021, he signed a three-year contract with HJK beginning in 2022.

+KTP

+On 17 January 2025, Toivio joined newly promoted Veikkausliiga club KTP for the 2025 season.

 International career

 Toivio was the captain of the under-21 team, for whom he played in both midfield and in defense.

 Since his senior debut in 2011, Toivio has been capped over 70 times for Finland.

 In June 2021, Toivio was selected to the final 26-man squad for the rescheduled UEFA Euro 2020 tournament.
 It was Finland's first appearance in a major tournament.
 Toivio started the nation's first match, a 1–0 win over Denmark in Copenhagen on 12 June.
 The game was overshadowed and initially suspended by the on-field collapse and cardiac arrest of Danish midfielder Christian Eriksen.
 He played in two other group stage matches as well.

-Toivio announced his retirement from international football after 2022 FIFA World Cup qualification match against France on November 16, 2021, along with fellow centre-back Paulus Arajuuri.
+Toivio announced his retirement from international football after 2022 FIFA World Cup qualification match against France on 16 November 2021, along with fellow centre-back Paulus Arajuuri.